Canadian Personal Finance Blog

-So Stats Canada came out last week with some very interesting numbers about the cost of University across Canada and the relative increase in costs.
-I find this interesting because as of this coming year I will have two kids in University and I am learning a lot about the “Ins and Outs” of University fees (which seem even more complicated than bank fees, if that is possible).
+So Stats Canada came out last week (October 2009) with some fascinating numbers about the cost of University across Canada and the relative increase in prices.
+I find this interesting because I will have two kids in university this coming year, and I am learning a lot about the “Ins and Outs” of University fees (which seem even more complicated than bank fees, if that is possible).

 The main message from the article was that Tuition Fees are up 3.6% from 08/09 to 09/10 Academic year, which means their inflationary increase is almost as good as Foods meteoric price increases.